-The Donald Eddy Memorial Hall gymnasium is now available for walking between 9:00 am and 12 noon on Monday and Friday.
+The Donald Eddy Memorial Hall gymnasium is now available for walking between 9:00 am and 12 noon on Tuesday and Thursdays.

 First United Church has historical roots in two congregations: St. Luke’s Presbyterian (Church of Scotland),1829, and Trinity Methodist Church, 1830.
 The Trinity Methodist sanctuary was built in 1832 and St. Luke’s Presbyterian in 1839.